armandyam/armandyam.github.io/_portfolio/portfolio-1.md

 The idea of this short project was to see if I could build a pipeline using python and cron to auto generate a prompt, get a text-to-image generator (DALL-E 2, Stable-diffusion etc) to create an image, grab this image and finally push this website.

-My current workflow is as follows:
-1. **Prompt generation**: Current I coded an exact replica of the script done by [boywithspork](https://github.com/boywithspork/DALLE2-Prompt-Generator) except that I reimplemented it in python.
-The algorithm fascinated my and after implementing it, I ended up thinking about this for an entire day.
-(More on that below!)
+My Current Workflow

+1. Prompt Generation
+So, I shamelessly cloned [boywithspork](https://github.com/boywithspork/DALLE2-Prompt-Generator)'s script in Python.
+The algorithm was so fascinating that I spent an entire day obsessing over it.
+Yes, a whole day.
+My cat thinks I'm nuts.

+2. txt-to-img
-2. **txt-to-img**: I am using the [stability-sdk](https://github.com/Stability-AI/stability-sdk) for this.
-I only have the free version as of now but perhaps in the future I would consider upgrading to a paid version.
-I did try to run this locally on my trusty 2015 Macbook pro but I was not convinced that it would handle the work load (or may be I do not know how to get it running correctly, yet!).
-This script takes in a prompt and automatically saves an image locally.
-After some housekeeping to save the images into appropriate folders, we can move onto the next step.
+I’m using the [stability-sdk](https://github.com/Stability-AI/stability-sdk) for this.
+I only have the free version for now, but maybe one day I'll splurge.
+I tried running this beast on my 2015 MacBook Pro.
+Spoiler alert: It almost set my lap on fire.
+Clearly, either the MacBook's seen better days, or I need to brush up on my setup skills.
+This script takes a prompt and saves an image locally.
+After some housekeeping, we can move on to the next step.

-3. **Sync to repository**: Currently the push to the repository is quite crudely written code using [GitPython](https://gitpython.readthedocs.io/en/stable/).
-The commit message is basic, only a single file with a fixed file name is committed.
-I hope to improve this going forward as I hope to keep all the previously generated images with their prompts.
-4. **TODO: Cron automation**: I finally want to setup an automatic cron job.
-This should hopefully be easy and the images on the website should get updated every x days.
-I am yet to figure out what is the optimal x for this.
+3. Sync to Repository
+I used GitPython to push the images to the repository.
+The code is, let's say, 'minimalist' for now.
+Think of it as a rough draft with lots of room for creative edits.
+Baby steps, right?

+4. TODO: Cron Automation
+Next up, cron automation.
+Because who doesn’t love a good cron job, right?
+It's like setting an alarm clock for your code to wake up and do its thing every few days.
+Still figuring out the perfect snooze interval though.

 I also intend to save the older images and keep them under this page.

+So there you have it!
+My automated, art-generating pipeline in all its glory.
+Stay tuned as I refine this masterpiece, one cron job at a time.

 [//]: # (https://stackoverflow.com/questions/19331362/using-an-image-caption-in-markdown-jekyll)